 What to look for beyond size

-AM Best rates the ability of insurance companies to meet their insurance obligations on a scale from A++ to D. The scores A++ and A+ are considered “Superior”; scores of A and A- denote an “Excellent” rating.
+AM Best rates the ability of insurance companies to meet their insurance obligations on a scale from A++ (Superior) to D (Poor).
+The financial strength scores of A++ (Superior) and A+ (Excellent) are highly coveted.

 There are other factors to consider, as well.
-Things like a company’s business ethics, community endeavors, and technology development are all things that can help one company to stand out over another.
+Things like a company’s business ethics, customer service, community endeavors and technology development are all things that can help one company to stand out over another.

 Choosing a large life insurance company

 Large life insurance companies also tend to have more years in the business.
-MetLife, for example, which tops the list of largest life insurance companies, was founded in 1868.
-With more than a century and a half writing policies, you can be certain this company knows what they are doing.
+Northwestern Mutual, for example, the biggest life insurance company in 2021, was founded in 1857.
+With more than a century and a half writing policies, this company is a leader in the industry with a strong track record of policyholder satisfaction.

-The digital tools offered by large life insurers are often unmatched by smaller competitors.
-For example, you might be able to manage your policy through a smartphone app or get instant quotes online from a company that has the resources to put into these features.
-Smaller companies simply do not have the budget to develop advanced technological tools most of the time.
+The digital tools offered by large life insurers are often superior to those offered by smaller competitors.
+For example, you might be able to manage your life insurance policy through a smartphone app or get instant quotes online from a company that has the resources to put into these features.
+Smaller companies may not have the budget to develop advanced technological tools.

 On a similar note, larger life insurance companies can sometimes offer easier access to customer service channels.
 You may be able to get in touch with a company representative without having to pick up the phone, thanks to mobile apps and live web chat.
 But if you would rather dial in, larger companies typically extend phone hours or even provide 24/7 support.